foroozandehgroup/NMR-EsPy/docs/walkthroughs/estimator1d.rst

     **Result Indices**

-    Each time the :py:meth:`~nmrespy.Estimator1D.estimate` method is called, the result is appended to a list of all recorded results.
+    Each time the :py:meth:`~nmrespy.Estimator1D.estimate` method is called, the result is appended to a list of all generated results.
 For many methods that use estimation results, an argument called ``indices`` exists.
 This lets you specify the results you are interested in.
-By default all results will be used (``indices = None``).
+By default (``indices = None``) all results will be used.
 A subset of the results can be considered by including a list of integers.
 For example ``indices = [0, 2]`` would mean only the 1st and 3rd results acquired with the estimator are considered.